learn-co-curriculum/phase-1-using-fetch/README.md

 still running, if it has completed, or if it failed.

 Try updating the code in your `index.js` file to the following code snippet.
-Then open your `index.html` file in your browser:

 ```JavaScript
 const myPromise = fetch("https://anapioficeandfire.com/api/books")